-Long-time NFL tight end Steve Heiden is in his ninth season on Arizona's coaching staff and third as tight ends coach after being promoted in 2019.
+Long-time NFL tight end Steve Heiden enters his eighth season on Arizona's coaching staff and second as tight ends coach after being promoted in January, 2019.
 He previously worked as the Cardinals assistant offensive line coach (2018) and spent five years (2013-17) as an assistant special teams/assistant tight ends coach following his hiring on 2/5/13.